GeoNode/geonode/README.rst

 Directory Structure
 ===================

-* docs/ - ?
-I think this is to help paver find our docs so whit doesn't have to maintain two checkouts to build them.
-* hazard.json - a data dump for the hazard categories
-* package - this directory is where distributable bundles of the GeoNode pieces end up (in theory?
-I don't think we used this for the most recent deployment)
+* docs/ - Documentation based on Sphinx
-* pavement.py - the main build script for everything
+* pavement.py - Main build script.
-* paver-minilib.zip - a zip archive of the paver library used by pavement.py
-* setup.py - a shim to make the entire GeoNode source tree look like a Python package.
-This probably should not be there since our Python modules have their own source tree with a setup.py now.
-* shared/ - where "build configuration" lives.
-This includes some dependency lists for the Python modules and stuff like the ini file with the location of the sample data archive.
+* shared/ - Configuration files and support files for the installer.
-* src/ - where the source code for the actual project lives.
-This is divided up like so:
+* src/ - Source code for the java, javascript and python modules.
+Split in:

     * geonode-client/ - the JavaScript/CSS for general apps (the Map editor, search, embedded viewer...)
     * GeoNodePy/ - the Python/Django modules.
 Inside, geonode/ is the "core".